What is Revision?

 Inexperienced writers may be unaware of the importance of revision to successful communication.
 For instance, Kelli Sorrentino, an undergraduate student at a university in the U.S., writes:

 When I first learned about revision in class, it was like some great revelation to me, for some reason.
 I think I had some sort of mistaken notion about leaving pieces of work “just as they came to me.”
 I believed that there was something magical about inspiration.
 But now that I’ve learned to look at my work more critically, I realize that I can improve on all of my so-called “inspired ideas.”
 Revising pieces constantly has taught me to improve on inspiration and when l really got into it, it proved to be a godsend.
 Now I really enjoy picking my writing apart because I’ve learned that this allows me to produce better writing than I’ve ever done before.

 Students whose works are receiving low grades or befuddled looks from readers may have unreasonable expectations.
-Unlike professionals, they may assume they should write an essay in just two or three drafts.
+They many not have taken the time to reflect on their composing processes.
+Unlike professionals, they may assume they should write a text in just two or three drafts.

 For some writers, for some rhetorical situations–particularly occasions where original research, substantive prose, is the goal–revision is crucial to successful communication.

 To rewrite ten times is not unusual.
 Oh, bother the mess, mark them as much as you like; what else are they for?
 Mark everything that strikes you.
 I may consider a thing forty-nine times; but if you consider it, it will be considered 50 times, and a line 50 times considered is 2 percent better than a line 49 times considered.
 And it is the final 2 percent that makes the difference between excellence and mediocrity. — George Bernard Shaw